majorimi/blazor-components/.github/docs/WebAssemblyHostedLogging.md

 ## Setup

 Add the following code snippet to your WebAssembly hosted (client side) Blazor Application.
-Into the `Program.cs` file 'Main' method.
+Into the `**Program.cs`** file 'Main' method.
 ```
 using Blazor.WebAssembly.Logging.Console;

 ...

 builder.Logging.AddBrowserConsole()
-	.SetMinimumLevel(LogLevel.Debug); //Setting LogLevel is optional
+	.SetMinimumLevel(LogLevel.Debug) //Setting LogLevel is optional
+	.AddFilter("Microsoft", LogLevel.Information); //System logs can be filtered.
 ```

 ## Usage

-After correct setup usage is very simple by logging with standard injected `ILogger` object.
+After setup usage is very simple.
+Just use by standard logging with injected `ILogger` object.
 The following code snippet shows how to use logger in a Blazor component.

 ```
 @using Microsoft.Extensions.Logging